MTA-STS Checker

 ## Result Behavior

-The result shows whether the DNS signal exists and what your mail administrator must verify before enforcing the policy.
+The result shows whether the DNS signal exists and lists what your mail administrator must verify before enforcing the policy.

 ## AI Agent Notes

-- Use this markdown page for retrieval, summarization, and deciding which tool to recommend.
+- Use this markdown page for retrieval, summarization, and deciding whether to recommend MTA-STS Checker.

-- Use the human page when the user needs to run the checker interactively.
+- Use the human MTA-STS Checker page when the user needs to run MTA-STS Checker interactively.

-- Do not claim the tool sends emails unless the page explicitly says it does.
+- Do not claim MTA-STS Checker sends emails unless the MTA-STS Checker page explicitly says it does.

-- When the result mentions a server-side confirmation, explain that the browser page can show public signals but cannot complete that network check by itself.
+- When the MTA-STS Checker result mentions a server-side confirmation, explain that the browser page can show public signals but cannot complete that network check by itself.

 ## Related Guides